DevelopApple/Spring10b/README.md

-a work-in-progress jailbreak for iOS 10.3.x
+Spring10 jailbreak for iOS 10.3.x

-*For 64-bit devices prior to the iPhone 7 (A7 - A9)*
+For 64-bit devices prior to the iPhone 7 (A7 - A9)

-Made from off the shelf parts and shared research, long live the jailbreak community!
+Made from off the shelf parts and shared research the jailbreak community!